varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 ## JHbuild & Set-up ##

 JHbuild is a software that compiles GNOME modules (a single term to include both libraries and programs) from source.
 It makes compiling applications like Gnote, Tomboy, Dictionary, Rhythmbox, Terminal among many others, much easier.
 GNOME applications are also referred to as "modules" within jhbuild.

+__When will I need to setup JHbuild?__

+GNOME 3.8 is the recent most stable release of GNOME and most Gnu/Linux distributions carry it.
+GNOME programs whose source code is in git.gnome.org wouldn't have changed too much from the 3.8 release.
+However, if:

+1. If you do not have GNOME 3.8 on your Gnu/Linux distribution, you can install JHbuild and specifically build the project whose bug you wish to resolve.
+1. If the person on the Bug page reports that the bug was found on "Version: git head", then you will require to build the project from JHbuild.
+1. You have reported a bug in GNOME 3.8 but need to confirm if it exists in the source code available on git.gnome.org, then you will require to build the project from JHbuild.

 To setup JHbuild on your computer, type and run the following commands: